SilentVoid13/Templater/README.md

 <% tp.web.random_picture("200x200", "landscape,water") %>
 ```

-### User templates
+### User Commands

-#### New user template
+#### New user command

-To define a new user template, you need to define a template name, associated with a system command.
-To do that, go to the plugin's settings and click `Add Template`.
+To define a new user command, you need to define a **function name**, associated with a **system command**.

+To do that, go to the plugin's settings and click `Add User Command`.

+Once this is done, [Templater](https://github.com/SilentVoid13/Templater) will create a user function named after what you defined, that will execute your system command and return its output.

+Just like internal functions, user functions are available under the `tp` JavaScript object, and more specifically under the `tp.user` object.

 ![user_templates](https://raw.githubusercontent.com/SilentVoid13/Templater/master/imgs/templater_user_templates.png)

-#### Calling User Templates
+#### Using User Commands

-Just like internal templates, user templates are available under the `tp` JavaScript object, and more specifically under the `tp.user` object.
-You can call a user template using the following syntax: `tp.user.<template_name>()`, where `<template_name>` is the name you defined.
+You can call a user function using the usual function calling syntax: `tp.user.<user_function_name>()`, where `<user_function_name>` is the name you defined in the settings.

-User templates are functions, so you must call them like functions.

-For example, if you defined a user template named `echo` like in the above screenshot, you can call it like so: `<% tp.user.echo() %>`
+For example, if you defined a user function named `echo` like in the above screenshot, a complete user command declaration would be: `<% tp.user.echo() %>`

-#### User Templates Arguments
+#### User Functions Arguments

-You can pass optional arguments to user templates.
+You can pass optional arguments to user functions.
 They must be passed as a single JavaScript object containing properties and their corresponding values: `{arg1: value1, arg2: value2, ...}`.

 These arguments will be made available for your programs / scripts in the form of [environment variables](https://en.wikipedia.org/wiki/Environment_variable).

-In our previous example, this would give the following call: `<% tp.user.echo({a: "value 1", b: "value 2"})`.
-If our user template was calling a bash script, we would be able to access variables `a` and `b` using `$a` and `$b`.
+In our previous example, this would give the following user command declaration: `<% tp.user.echo({a: "value 1", b: "value 2"})`.

+If our system command was calling a bash script, we would be able to access variables `a` and `b` using `$a` and `$b`.

-#### Internal Templates in User Templates
+#### Internal commands in system commands

-You can also use some Internal templates inside your commands.
-The internal templates will get replaced before your command gets executed.
-Internal templates still needs to be placed between opening and closing tags.
+You can declare internal commands inside your system command.
+The internal commands will be replaced with their results before your system command gets executed.

-For example, if you configure the system command `cat <% tp.file.path() %>`, it will be replaced with `cat /path/to/file` before the command gets executed.
+For example, if you configured the system command `cat <% tp.file.path() %>`, it would be replaced with `cat /path/to/file` before the system command gets executed.

 ### Eta features

-Using the [Eta](https://eta.js.org/) templating engine, [Templater](https://github.com/SilentVoid13/Templater) defines 3 types of tags:
+Using the [Eta](https://eta.js.org/) templating engine, [Templater](https://github.com/SilentVoid13/Templater) defines 3 types of opening tags for commands:

 - `<%`:  Raw display tag.
+It will just output the variable / function that's inside.
-- `<%*`: Executes JavaScript code tag.
-This will never output anything.
+- `<%*`: JavaScript execution tag.
+It will execute the JavaScript code that's inside.
+It does not output anything by default.
-- `<%~`: Interpolation tag, adds some character escaping.
+- `<%~`: Interpolation tag.
+Same as the raw display tag, but adds some character escaping.

+The closing tag for a command always stays the same: `%>`

+#### JavaScript Execution Tag

-This means that using the execution opening tag, we can pretty much do everything that JavaScript allows us to do.
+With this type of tag, we can pretty much do everything that JavaScript allows us to do.

+**Warning:** Some internal functions are asynchronous.
+When calling such functions inside a JavaScript execution tag don't forget to use the `await` keyword if necessary.

+##### Output a value from a JavaScript Execution Tag

+Sometimes, you may want to output something when using a JS execution tag.
+This is possible.

+The [Eta](https://eta.js.org/) templating engine generates a replacement string using all of our commands results, that is stored in the `tR` variable.
+This string contains the processed file content result if you want.
+You are allowed to access that variable from a JS execution tag.

+This means that, to output something from a JS execution tag, you just need to append what you want to output to that string.

+For example, the following command: `<%* tR += "test" %>` will output `test`.

+You usually don't want to override the `tR` variable (`tR = "test"`), because that means overriding the replacement string.

+##### Examples

-Here are some examples:
+Here are some examples of things you can do using JavaScript Execution Tags:

 ```javascript
 <%* if (tp.file.title.startsWith("Hello")) { %>